ovidiuch/ui-plugin/DEVLOG.md

 Problem: The `registerPlugin` call will be followed by a few other calls, like `init`, `method` and `event`, all declaring bits of the plugin, bits that the plugin cannot be activated without.

 (Pragmatic) answer: Anytime starting with next _loop_ iteration.
-This implies that all plugin parts are called synchronously right after `registerPlugin` call.
+This implies that all plugin parts are called synchronously right after the registerPlugin call.

 Decide: Do we automatically reload plugins after registering a plugin at run-time?
 Or do we expect users to manually call `reloadPlugins` after plugin registration?